pkardas/notes/books/head-first-design-patterns.md

 > Attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

-The decorator adds its own behaviour before and / or after delegating to the object it decorates to do the rest fo the job.
+The decorator adds its own behaviour before and / or after delegating to the object it decorates to do the rest of the job.

 Just because we are subclassing, it doesn't mean we use inheritance.
 Sometimes we are subclassing in order to have the correct type, not to inherit the behaviour.
 We can acquire new behaviour not by inheriting it from a superclass, but by composing objects together.